a406010503/Miui_Camera/README_en.md

 - Wind noise reduction (Leica version only)
 - Headphone radio (Leica version only)
 - Lens animation (Leica version only)
-- close-up mode
 - Video portrait filter (Leica version only)
 - Tips for photo imperfections
 - Lens dirty reminder
-- Added 5X and 10X to night scene mode (Leica version only)
-- 10X increase in high resolution shooting (Leica version only)
 - More sliding zoom magnifications
 - Add Google Smart Lens to Xiaomi.EU system
 - Professional mode video and audio infographics
-- New VLOG Mode
+- New VLOG mode
+- Sweep in more modes
+- Automatic download
+- 2X zoom for front camera
+- Human eye tracking

 Since version 0700, the following functions are no longer enabled on all models due to ineffectiveness or impracticality:

 - Full body mode
 - Male makeup adaptation
 - Selfie Makeup 1, 2
-- Human eye tracking
 - Take pictures to speed up
 - Sound settings
 - Portrait flash